-“With many assets priced at expensive levels, some sectors and issuers may present more value opportunities than others in the months to come,” says Damien McCann, principal investment officer of American Funds Multi-Sector Income FundSM.
+“With many assets priced at expensive levels, some sectors and issuers may present more value opportunities than others in the months to come,” says Damien McCann, fixed income portfolio manager.

 “Both investment-grade (rated BBB and higher) and high-yield (rated BB and lower) corporate spread levels look very expensive on a historical basis,” McCann continues.
-Spreads are the risk premium investors receive when taking on credit risk compared to Treasuries.
+Spreads are the risk premium investors receive when taking on credit risk compared to U.S. Treasurys.
 “But other factors also matter.”